 We’ve acted as an extension of the port, managing several contractors and coordinating the response to unique site challenges.
 One such challenge is that the site, a former Navy Base, was used as an airfield in the 1940s.
 Crews have had to work around the possibility that an unexploded bomb was left behind from that era.
 Everyone working on site followed mitigation measures put into place by an unexploded ordnance expert, which included UXO training, protective zones around the work site, and installing a plexiglass shield to protect the cab of the crane used to drive the piles.
 These efforts ensure safety for both the construction process and future terminal operations.

 Other complicating factors include multiple realignments of the access road to a nearby marina; the road cuts through the heart of the project and had to remain open for the duration of the project.
 Success also required close coordination with the South Carolina Department of Transportation, which is building a new interstate exit that includes multiple bridges to connect the port facility to nearby highways and to keep truck traffic off public side streets.

 The project also features installing the tallest ship-to-shore cranes in South Carolina.
-The five ship-to-shore cranes are designed with a lifting height of 169 feet and an outreach (from the waterside rail) of 228 feet.
-The cranes are scheduled to arrive in late summer 2020 in preparation for unloading ship cargo.
+The five ship-to-shore cranes, delivered in 2020, are designed with a lifting height of 169 feet and an outreach (from the waterside rail) of 228 feet.

 The Hugh K. Leatherman Terminal will further enable S.C.
 Ports to handle growing cargo volumes and mega container ships, ensuring South Carolina remains globally competitive.
 HDR has played an integral role in creating the country’s newest container terminal.